-- You may request a distribution equal to the balance of your Optional After-Tax Employee Contribution Account only, or - If you request either a 50% or 100% distribution of your regular Account then you must also withdraw your Optional After-Tax Employee Contribution Account at the same time. - If you annuitize your regular Account, you can choose to include your Optional After-Tax Employee Contributions.
+- You may request a distribution of your Optional After-Tax Employee Contribution Account only, or - If you request a distribution of your regular Account then you must also withdraw your Optional After-Tax Employee Contribution Account at the same time. - If you annuitize your regular Account, you can choose to include your Optional After-Tax Employee Contributions.